mattcroat/joy-of-code/posts/sveltekit-google-analytics/sveltekit-google-analytics.md

 </svelte:head>
 ```

+Optional step is to install the type definitions for `gtag.js` with `npm i -D @types/gtag.js`

 This is how you can measure information such as the page title and page path using the SvelteKit store.

 Because it's using a store value whenever the page gets updated inside the `$: { ... }` reactive block we can submit the new page view if `gtag` exists on `window` meaning it's inside the browser context.